 PT Freeport Indonesia

-The PT-FI Security and Risk Management Department employs approximately 575 unarmed security personnel and approximately 600 unarmed private security contractors and transportation/logistics personnel on a rotational basis.
+Public and Private Security.
+The PTFI Security and Risk Management Department employed approximately 565 unarmed security personnel and approximately 800 unarmed private security contractors and transportation/logistics personnel on a rotational basis.
 These security arrangements have been necessary to enhance the protection of our employees, contractors, and assets, especially considering the nature of security challenges and the remote and challenging terrain.

-PT-FI’s Memorandum of Understanding (MOU) with the National Police was last revised and signed in 2016.
+PT-FI’s MOU with the National Police was last revised and signed in 2018.
 The MOU covers a three-year term and details the working relationship between the company and the public security personnel assigned to it, such as areas of support, coordination and commitment to PT-FI policies and procedures, including business ethics and human rights.
 The Voluntary Principles are incorporated by reference and included as an attachment to the MOU.

 Cerro Verde, like all businesses and residents of Peru, relies on the Peruvian government for the maintenance of public order, upholding the rule of law and the protection of personnel and property.
 The Peruvian government is responsible for employing police personnel and directing their operations.